teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 these changes less frequently, and therefore are more diff friendly.

-Note also that this format has more "wasted bytes" than SNIPs do: unlike when transmitting SNIPs, we can usefully compress ENDIVEs with even the most expensive compression algorithms we have.
+Note also that this format has more "wasted bytes" than SNIPs do: unlike when transmitting SNIPs, we can usefully compress ENDIVEs with gzip, lzma2, or so on.

 This section does not fully specify how to construct SNIPs from an ENDIVE;
 for the full algorithm, see section XXXX.